Utility functions for EEG and statistical analysis in Python

 Philistine is a collection of hopefully useful functions in Python for statistics and analysis of EEG data using existing packages in the Python ecosystem.
 It is not intended to be a standalone package, but rather a convenient way to distribute manipulations that I (Phillip) find useful in my own work.

-This is very much alpha software under active development and the API is subject to change in a rather volatile fashion as improvements, corrections, etc. are made.
+This is very much aa hobby project developed in my free time (in a language I don’t use much anymore) and the API is subject to change in a rather volatile fashion as improvements, corrections, etc. are made.
 The idea is provide a convenient way to redistribute functions that I (Phillip) find useful.
 The hope is that many of these functions are eventually integrated into packages such as MNE, bambi, etc. At that point, the functions will be changed into thin wrappers for those other packages, deprecated and eventually removed.

 Assuming a standard Python environment is installed on your machine (including pip), Philistine itself can be installed in one line using pip: